 Explore Alefkántra (Little Venice)

-An elegant 18th century housing district called Alefkántra perches precariously on the edge of a cerulean sea.
-It’s quite easy to fall in love with this charming quarter with its mystical magical appeal.
-Sea captains built their homes here for rapid loading and unloading of cargo from their vessels.
+An elegant 18th-century housing district called Alefkántra perches precariously on the edge of a cerulean sea.
+It’s quite easy to fall in love with this charming quarter with its mystical, magical appeal.
+Sea captains built their homes here for the rapid loading and unloading of cargo from their vessels.
 Alefkántra is aptly named Little Venice.
-Waves literally lap against the house foundations and in high seas, closed shutters keep the raging surf at bay.
-Balconies of these homes offer spectacular sunset views and breathtaking vistas of the Aegean Sea.
+Waves literally lap against the house foundations, and in high seas, closed shutters keep the raging surf at bay.
+The balconies of these homes offer spectacular sunset views and breathtaking vistas of the Aegean Sea.

 Get Lost in Pirate’s Alley

 The absence of motorized traffic in the inner part of the city made our exploring an absolute delight.
 We meandered our way through a fascinating network of sinuous twisting alleyways leading from the harbor town.

 Piracy was common in these islands during the 16th and 17th centuries thus earning the name Pirate’s Alley.
 The picturesque corridors successfully thwarted invaders from landing on Mykonos’ shores.
 It must have been quite impossible for the besotted pillaging pirates to successfully navigate their way out.